boucadair/CATS-framework/draft-ldbc-cats-framework.md

 The CATS Service Metric Agent (C-SMA) is a functional component that gathers information about service sites and server resources, as well as the status of the different service instances.
 The C-SMAs are located adjacent to the service contact instances and may be hosted by the Egress CATS-Forwarders ({{sec-ocr}}) or located next to them.

-{{fig-cats-fw}} shows one C-SMA embedded in "CATS-Forwarder 3", and another C-SMA that is adjacent to "CATS-Forwarder 1".
+{{fig-cats-components}} shows one C-SMA embedded in "CATS-Forwarder 3", and another C-SMA that is adjacent to "CATS-Forwarder 1".

 ### The CATS Network Metric Agent (C-NMA) {#sec-cnma}

 The CATS Network Metric Agent (C-NMA) is a functional component that gathers information about the state of the underlay network.
 The C-NMAs may be implemented as standalone components or may be hosted by other components, such as CATS-Forwarders or CATS Path Selectors (C-PS) ({{sec-cps}}).

-{{fig-cats-fw}} shows a single, standalone C-NMA within the underlay network.
+{{fig-cats-components}} shows a single, standalone C-NMA within the underlay network.
 There may be one or more C-NMAs for an underlay network.

 ### CATS Path Selector (C-PS) {#sec-cps}